Battery-Intelligence-Lab/galv/docs/source/FirstTimeQuickSetup.rst

 You can add other administrators and users to the Harvester using the web frontend later.

-When an administrator has been selected the Harvester will register itself with the Galvanalyser server and begin to monitor for data files.
+When an administrator has been selected the Harvester will register itself with the Galv server and begin to monitor for data files.
 Of course, it currently has no directories to monitor, so the last step is to go to the web frontend and configure at least one monitored path for the Harvester.